kgminer/Hold-The-Line/sprint1/architecture.md

 There are no architectural concerns in the project where it would hinder the performance requirements.
 This game is already a simpler version of more complex games with the same premise that work fine.
 Therefore, the game shouldn't run into any architectural feasibility issues.

-# Overengineering
+# Over Engineering

 We are going to be programming on the side of doing the simplest thing that works and errors will be handled accordingly.

 # Build-vs-Buy Decisions

 We will be using Unity as the framework for creating our game.
-Unity already comes with a large amount of features (specify) already built into the program, so we will not have to build them from skratch.
+Unity already comes with a large amount of features (specify) already built into the program, so we will not have to build them from scratch.

 # Reuse